 - The thirty-two-bed detention facility provides secure custody for youth accused of acts which, if committed by adults, would constitute a crime.
-Youth who can be detained are pre-adjudicated and pose a public safety risk, are at risk to not appear for court appearances, are charged with a Measure 11 offense, or youth post adjudication serving a sanction for violation of a condition of court-ordered probation supervision. - Detention provides a structured environment that emphasizes personal responsibility through modeling, teaching, and providing opportunities to practice skills for effective communication, problem solving, emotional regulation, and decision making. - Guaranteed Attendance Program (GAP) is a ninety-day voluntary residential shelter care program that serves as an alternative to Detention, diversion from placement in a youth correctional or residential treatment facility, and temporary out-of-home placement while appropriate placements are considered. - GAP utilizes and teaches youth the Dialectical Behavioral Therapy (DBT) model of behavior change, and Case Managers teach these same skills to their parents. - Alternative Programs is an extensive work program providing an opportunity for youth to earn and pay restitution owed to victims, complete community service obligations, and gain employment and trade skill competencies. - Through partnerships with the community, supervised work crews fulfill contracts with city, state, and county agencies.
-In addition, on campus, metal and wood goods are manufactured and sold in the Fresh Start Market, a coffee, soup, and sandwich business operated by youth learning customer service, barista skills, food preparation, and cash handling.
+Youth who can be detained are pre-adjudicated and pose a public safety risk, are at risk to not appear for court appearances, are charged with a Measure 11 offense, or youth post adjudication serving a sanction for violation of a condition of court-ordered probation supervision. - Detention provides a structured environment that emphasizes personal responsibility through modeling, teaching, and providing opportunities to practice skills for effective communication, problem solving, emotional regulation, and decision making. - Guaranteed Attendance Program (GAP) is a ninety-day voluntary residential shelter care program that serves as an alternative to detention, diversion from placement in a youth correctional or residential treatment facility, and temporary out-of-home placement while appropriate placements are considered. - GAP utilizes and teaches youth the Dialectical Behavioral Therapy (DBT) model of behavior change, and case managers teach these same skills to their parents. - Alternative Programs is an extensive work program providing an opportunity for youth to earn and pay restitution owed to victims, complete community service obligations, and gain employment and trade skill competencies. - Through partnerships with the community, supervised work crews fulfill contracts with city, state, and county agencies.
+Additionally, on campus, metal and wood products are manufactured and sold at the Fresh Start Market.
+This market is a coffee, soup, and sandwich business run by youth who are learning customer service, barista skills, food preparation, and cash handling.